eXascaleInfolab/recimpute/README.md

 #### Training

 1. Train the *kneighbors* model.
-All time series (train, validation, and test sets) are labeled with the *ImputeBench* labeler and the features are extracted using the *TSFresh* extracter.
+All time series (train, validation, and test sets) are labeled with the *ImputeBench* labeler and the features are extracted using the *TSFresh* extractor.
 Once evaluated the model is trained on all data.
 ```bash
     $ python recimpute.py -mode train -lbl ImputeBench -fes TSFresh -models kneighbors -train_on_all_data True
 ```

 2. Train the *kneighbors* and *standardscaler_svc* models.
 The time series from the train and validation sets are labeled with the *KiviatRules* labeler and those from the test sets are labeled with the *ImputeBench* labeler.
-The features are extracted using the *TSFresh* and *Kiviat* extracters.
+The features are extracted using the *TSFresh* and *Kiviat* extractors.
 Once evaluated the models are not trained on all data.
 ```bash
     $ python recimpute.py -mode train -lbl KiviatRules -true_lbl ImputeBench -fes TSFresh,Kiviat -models kneighbors,standardscaler_svc -train_on_all_data False
 ```

 3. Train all models.
-All time series (train, validation, and test sets) are labeled with the *ImputeBench* labeler and the features are extracted using all extracters available.
+All time series (train, validation, and test sets) are labeled with the *ImputeBench* labeler and the features are extracted using all extractors available.
 Once evaluated the models are trained on all data.
 ```bash
     $ python recimpute.py -mode train -lbl ImputeBench -fes all -models all -train_on_all_data True
 ```